-Siam White is natural hybrid between Cassia fistula and Cassia bakeriana
+Siam White is a natural hybrid between Cassia fistula and Cassia bakeriana

 Origin: Thailand